eddy-qiu/eddyqiu-mindmap/content/eddyqiu/Leetcode.md

 Valid parentheses: https://leetcode.com/problems/valid-parentheses/submissions/1018073150/
 Finished this problem in under 30 mins?
 A bit slow and had to take care of a lot of bugs.
 Used a stack for this problem.
 According to Neetcode, this could be optimized a little better with maps (python dicts).

+## 8/12/2023
+Attempted Valid Palindrome again, try again tomorrow. ord() in python returns an integer representing the Unicode character.
+Strategy: comment the steps btw - create a pointer to the end and beginning of the string, traverse using while until the character is one of the valid ones, keep checking until the pointers are equal.